Simbigo/simbigo.github.io/colorito/basic/layers.md

 There are several ways to add new layers to an image.

-1. A clean layer with the specified dimensions will be created.
+A. A clean layer with the specified dimensions will be created.

 ```php
 <?php